tjdls111/tjdls111/README.md

 - I studied `history` and `education` in the undergraduate department.

-- I'm studying programming at `SSAFY` 6th.
+- I studied programming at `SSAFY` 6th.

-- I want to be a `FrontEnd` developer who contribute to education field.
+- I am a junior `FrontEnd` developer.

 - I recently studying